 Learning methods and outcomes

 The course will be taught using a variety of methods; group work, games, presentations, discussion, video and slides.
-We will visit our plot at Stanmer Organics project.
+We will spend some time outdoors at one of our community food growing projects.
 By the end of the course, you will have a basic knowledge of some of the permaculture ethics and principles and how to apply them.
-Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 What does the Introduction to permaculture course lead on to?

 This course is an ideal starter for anyone interested in a full permaculture design course.
-It is now necessary to have completed an Introduction to permaculture design course in order to take Brighton Permaculture Trust’s Permaculture design course (Building sustainable communities).
+You need to have completed an Introduction to permaculture design course to take Brighton Permaculture Trust’s Permaculture design course (Building sustainable communities).
 You can also go on to explore other specialist courses.

-The courses will be led by the following tutors, with assistance from trainee teachers:
+The course will be led by some of the following tutors, with assistance from trainee teachers:

-Stephan Gehrels also received his Permaculture Diploma in 2009 and runs school environmental projects in Brighton.
+Stephan Gehrels received his Permaculture Diploma in 2009 and runs school environmental projects in Brighton.

 Stanmer Park (near University of Sussex)

 If you intend to book accommodation, please check availability before booking a place, as accommodation in Brighton can be hard to find, especially over the summer months.

 Get details of local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.